DataDog/integrations-core/hdfs_namenode/README.md

 ## Setup
 ### Installation

-The HDFS NameNode check is packaged with the Agent, so simply [install the Agent][1] on your NameNodes.
+The HDFS NameNode check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your NameNodes.

 ### Configuration
 #### Prepare the NameNode